COVID-19 in Kearny County

 • Additionally, please respect those around you who choose to wear a mask.
 The health system continues to encourage masking and respects those who opt to wear a mask to protect themselves and others.

-CDC masking guidance no longer includes universal masking in healthcare facilities.
-To learn more about CDC guidance or check your local COVID-19 community infection rate, visit the CDC website at https://www.cdc.gov/coronavirus/2019-ncov/hcp/infection-control-recommendations.html
+CDC masking (source control) guidance no longer includes universal masking in healthcare facilities.
+To learn more about CDC guidance, go to Infection Control: Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2) | CDC

 Visitor Restrictions:

-• Level 2 (Substantial Transmission Risk) visitors are limited to 2 visitors per patient at a time
+• Level 2 (Substantial Transmission Risk) visitors are limited to 2 visitors per patient at a time.

 • Comfort Care/End of Life Circumstances